rng-guy/NFSMWBartender/README.md

 * The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' `NFSMWExtraOptionsSettings.ini` configuration file.
 Note that you can still change the maximum available Heat level with VltEd: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd entry is what sets the maximum Heat level (1-10) while you are at Blacklist rival #XY.

-* If you do not install the missing menu textures (`FixMissingTextures.end`), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.
-The Heat-level reset fix, on the other hand, will work even without these missing textures.
+* If you do not install the optional missing textures (`FixMissingTextures.end`), then the game will not display a number next to Heat gauges in menus for any car with a Heat level above 5.
+The Heat-level reset fix, on the other hand, will work even without these optional textures.

 &nbsp;